Frequently asked questions

 You are able to see the pre-paid plan providers that cover your area and reach out to them, but we are unable to give any advice on which provider to choose.
 If you need further information on pre-paid funeral plans you would need to seek advice form an authorised provider.

-We have developed a handy guide of suggested documents which your loved ones may find useful.
+The Farewell Guide have developed a handy guide of suggested documents which your loved ones may find useful.

 We make user data security our top priority.
 We ensure our systems are up to date with all the latest security updates and tools and use the latest and most advanced encryption methods available.
 In addition to this industry-leading security framework, we constantly monitor our platform, staying ahead of any potential issues.

-The average funeral cost for a basic funeral is £4,417 in the UK, according to a SunLife report.
+The average funeral cost for a basic funeral is £4,141 in the UK, according to a SunLife report.
 This includes fees for the cremation or burial, the funeral director, the doctor and the minister or celebrant.
 On top of this, there are also other funeral costs, like the send-off.
-However, although £4,417 is the national average, it is also worth noting that this cost can differ hugely depending on the type of funeral chosen, and where in the UK the funeral takes place.
-For example, London funerals tend to be the most expensive – and cremations are a lower-cost option than burials (on average, £1,117 less expensive – this is due to the cost of burial plots).
+However, although £4,141 is the national average, it is also worth noting that this cost can differ hugely depending on the type of funeral chosen, and where in the UK the funeral takes place.
+For example, London funerals tend to be the most expensive – and cremations are a lower-cost option than burials (on average, £1,282 less expensive – this is due to the cost of burial plots).
 You can learn more about detailed fees on our funeral costs page.

-Yes, you can get help with funeral costs -– and there are several charities that help with funeral costs.
+Yes, you can get help with funeral costs.
 The UK government offers a scheme called a Funeral Expenses Payment, which can help towards these costs, and charities such as Leukaemia Care or the Child Funeral Charity can also help pay for a funeral.
 You can learn more about these options on our help with funeral costs page.

 1. Inside the furnace of a steam train